 The Values Compass

-As we were researching ways to do brand values better, we came across The Values Compass by Dr. Mandeep Rai.
+During our research on brand values, we came across The Values Compass by Dr. Mandeep Rai.

 It’s not a marketing book.
-But it covers a lot of ground on personal and societal values you can easily apply to brands.
+It covers personal and societal values, but these can also work for brands.

 For each country, she takes one defining value that goes to the heart of that country’s identity.
 She shares stories and experiences to bring the value to life.
 In total, she covers 101 countries and values.